 - Can be given without regard to food.

-- NVP-associated skin rash usually occurs within the first 6 weeks of therapy.
-If rash occurs during the initial 14 day lead-in period, do not increase dose until rash resolves (see Major Toxicities).
+- Nevirapine-associated skin rash usually occurs within the first 6 weeks of therapy.
+If rash occurs during the initial 14 day lead-in period, do not increase dose until rash resolves (see Major Toxicities section).

-- NVP XR tablets must be swallowed whole.
+- Nevirapine XR tablets must be swallowed whole.
 They cannot be crushed, chewed, or divided.

-- If NVP dosing is interrupted for >14 days, NVP dosing should be restarted with once-daily dosing for 14 days, followed by escalation to the full, twice-daily regimen (see text below).
+- If nevirapine dosing is interrupted for >14 days, nevirapine dosing should be restarted with once-daily dosing for 14 days, followed by escalation to the full, twice-daily regimen (see Dosing Considerations: Lead-In Requirement ).

-- Most cases of NVP-associated hepatic toxicity occur during the first 12 weeks of therapy; frequent clinical and laboratory monitoring, including liver function tests, is important during this period.
-However, about one-third of cases occurred after 12 weeks of treatment, so continued periodic monitoring of liver function tests is needed.
+- Most cases of nevirapine -associated hepatic toxicity occur during the first 12 weeks of therapy; frequent clinical and laboratory monitoring, including liver function tests (LFTs), is important during this period.
+However, about one-third of cases occurred after 12 weeks of treatment, so continued periodic monitoring of LFTs is needed.
 In some cases, patients presented with nonspecific prodromal signs or symptoms of hepatitis and rapidly progressed to hepatic failure.
-Patients with symptoms or signs of hepatitis should have liver function tests performed.
-NVP should be permanently discontinued and not restarted in patients who develop clinical hepatitis or hypersensitivity reactions.
+Patients with symptoms or signs of hepatitis should have LFTs performed.
+Nevirapine should be permanently discontinued and not restarted in patients who develop clinical hepatitis or hypersensitivity reactions.

 - Shake suspension well and store at room temperature.

 - Metabolized by cytochrome P450 (3A inducer); 80% excreted in urine (glucuronidated metabolites).

 - Dosing of nevirapine in patients with renal failure receiving hemodialysis: An additional dose of nevirapine should be given following dialysis.